 Following a traumatizing birth experience and postpartum depression, anxiety and PTSD, Graeme began a healing journey as a mother and a woman.

 Graeme’s work is dedicated to helping mothers reclaim their humanity.
 She does this work because she believes we are living in a global culture “treats mothers as if we are inhuman and expects us to be superhuman.”
-Read about the Mother’s Bill of Rights and visit The Mom Center.
+Read about the Mother’s Bill of Rights and check out her podcast, Your Mom Friend.